 Leasing programs (PSH or TH) may charge occupancy charges or rent to program participants.
 Occupancy charges and rent from program participants must be calculated as provided in § 578.77 of the CoC Interim Rule.
+For subrecipients of leasing funds, HSH charges rent for clients in leasing projects.
 More info on that below.